Complete cotorsion pairs in exact categories: Complete cotorsion pairs in exact categories

 \subsection{Cotorsion pairs in exact categories}

 The concept of an exact category is due to D. Quillen \cite{Quillen73}, a simple axiomatic description can be found in \cite[Appendix A]{Keller90}.
-Roughly speaking {\it an exact category } is an additive category $\A$ equipped with a class $\mathcal{E}$ of {\it kernel-cokernel sequences} $A\stackrel{s}\rightarrowtail B\stackrel{t} \twoheadrightarrow C$ in $\A$ such that $s$ is the kernel of $t$ and $t$ is the cokernel of $s$.
+Roughly speaking {\it an exact category } is an additive category $\A$ equipped with a class $\mathcal{E}$ of {\it kernel-cokernel sequences} $A\xrto{s} B\xrto{t} C$ in $\A$ such that $s$ is the kernel of $t$ and $t$ is the cokernel of $s$.
 The class $\mathcal{E}$ satisfies exact axioms, for details, we refer the reader to \cite[Definition 2.1]{Buhler10}.
-Given an exact category $\A$, we will call a kernel-cokernel sequence {\it short exact} if it is in $\mathcal{E}$.
-The morphism $s$ in a short exact sequence $A\stackrel{s}\rightarrowtail B\stackrel{t} \twoheadrightarrow C$ is called an {\it inflation} and the morphism $t$ is called a {\it deflation}.
+Given an exact category $\A$, we will call a kernel-cokernel sequence a {\it conflation} if it is in $\mathcal{E}$.
+The morphism $s$ in a conflation $A\xrto{s} B\xrto{t} C$ is called an {\it inflation} and the morphism $t$ is called a {\it deflation}.